 A firm’s size is another relevant factor.
-Small firms will have fewer lawyers and resources to spare, while large and mid-sized firms may be able to release lawyers for longer periods.
+Small firms will have fewer lawyers and resources to spare, while large and mid-sized firms may be able to provide lawyers for longer periods.
 There is a trade-off between shorter secondments, which allow more lawyers from firms to participate in secondments, and longer secondments, which are usually more beneficial to the host organisation.

 A short-term or sessional secondment can be very successful if the appropriate lawyer is seconded to the right project.
 For example, all lawyers at Herbert Smith Freehills’ Perth office undertake a two-week full-time secondment at Sussex Street Community Law Service in their post-admission year.
-The secondment works because there is appropriate legal work available for the secondees and the coordinator spends one hour a fortnight supervising the handover between the secondees.
+The secondment works because there is appropriate legal work available for the secondees and the manager spends one hour a fortnight supervising the handover between the secondees.

 2.3.3 RECRUITMENT OF SECONDEES

 Selecting the best person for the secondment is vital to its success.
-Ideally the secondee should be a lawyer who is motivated to do the secondment, senior enough or smart enough to need little training, and whose interests, skills and experience match the organisation’s needs.
+Ideally the secondee should be a lawyer who is motivated to do the secondment, senior enough or competent enough to need little training, and whose interests, skills and experience match the organisation’s needs.